jdede/inet-showcases/_docs/visualizer/networknode/index.md

 customized  by setting the display string of the node in the network description file (NED).
 The display string can be set by tags.
 The icon can be customized by specifying the `i` display string tag.
 It has three arguments:
 - The first argument specifies the icon to be used.
-It is used to find the image, just like the OMNeT++ image path or the `cIconFigure` class.
+This argument is used to find the image, just like the OMNeT++ image path or the `cIconFigure` class.
 - The second argument specifies the color of the icon.
 It accepts English color names (more precisely, SVG color names) and HTML-style RGB values.